vandermesis/Weatherly/README.md

 ## What for
 It's for me to practise Swift.
-Check current, past and future weather for current location.
+Check current, past and future weather for different locations.

 ## What new I've learned